International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 - Maven: 3.6.3
 - Ruby: 2.7.0

+## Preconfigured testbed
+Preconfigured setup that can be directly launched

+DAPS:
+can be reached at http://localhost:4567 needs to be preconfigured to know connector A, B and the Broker
++ explain how to add your own connector

+Connectors:
+* connector A
+can be reached at https://localhost:8080
+-> with self-description
+-> data set offered: hello world

+* connector B
+can be reached at https://localhost:8081?
+-> with self-description
+-> data set offered: goodbye world

+Broker:
+can be reached at https://localhost:8082? needs to be aware of connector A, connector B and store their delf-descriptions

+## Manual installation
-## The installation of the testbed will be structured as follows:
+The installation of the testbed will be structured as follows:
 * Installation of the components
 * Interconnectivity of the components